ptTrR/arm-image-builder-wiki/Docker.md

 We will provide two different tags:

-> latest --> for cross compiling on amd64 or arm64
+> latest --> for cross compiling on amd64 or arm64 (ubuntu as base-image)
+> debian --> for cross compiling on amd64 or arm64 (ubuntu as base-image)
-> native --> for native compiling on arm64
+> native --> for native compiling on arm64				 (ubuntu as base-image)

 # Installation of docker and docker-compose